Time functions on Lorentzian length spaces: Lorentzian pre-length spaces

 The past statements are proved analogously. \end{proof}

 We can now easily see how Lorentzian length spaces are particular cases of the more general pre-length spaces that we will be working with in the rest of the paper.

-\begin{prop} If $X$ is a localizing, causally path-connected Lorentzian pre-length space, then $X$ is approximating and $d$-compatible.
+\begin{prop} If $X$ is a localizable, causally path-connected Lorentzian pre-length space, then $X$ is approximating and $d$-compatible.
 If $X$ is a Lorentzian length space, then $X$ is an approximating Lorentzian pre-length space with limit curves. \end{prop}

-\begin{proof} If $X$ is localizing, then by property (i) in Definition~\ref{defloc}, $X$ is $d$-compatible.
+\begin{proof} If $X$ is localizable, then by property (i) in Definition~\ref{defloc}, $X$ is $d$-compatible.
 Furthermore, by property (ii), every point $q \in X$ has $I^\pm(q) \neq \emptyset$, and then by Lemma \ref{pathapprox}, $X$ is approximating.
 The second statement follows trivially from the definitions. \end{proof}

 \begin{rem} In connection with the null distance on Lorentzian pre-length spaces, Kunzinger and Steinbauer~\cite[Definition 3.4]{KuSt} introduced the notion of \emph{sufficiently causally connectedness (scc)}.
 A Lorentzian pre-length space is scc if it is path-connected (in the sense of metric spaces), causally path-connected (Definition~\ref{path-connected}) and every point $p \in X$ lies on some timelike curve $\gamma$.
-While the last condition is reminiscent of property (iii) in our Lemma~\ref{pathapprox}, it is in fact weaker, since scc puts no restriction on whether $p$ should be a future, past, or no endpoint of $\gamma$.
+While the last condition is reminiscent of property (iii) in our Lemma~\ref{pathapprox}, it is in fact weaker, since scc puts no restriction on whether $p$ should be a future (or past) endpoint of $\gamma$.
 On the other hand, we do not need to assume path-connectedness. \end{rem}

 Having established the existence of causal (even timelike) curves through every point in Lemma~\ref{pathapprox}, the question remains whether one can find a (doubly-)inextendible causal curve through every point (see Definition~\ref{definex}).
 The following proposition and corollary answer this question in the affirmative, which will be crucial in Section~\ref{ghsec} when studying Cauchy sets.
 We need to assume that $(X,d)$ is proper in order to invoke the limit curve theorem.
 The use of the latter is also the reason why we only prove the existence of intextendible causal (and not timelike) curves.